welldsagl/react-native-svg-viewer/README.md

 - Android: [AndroidSVG](https://bigbadaboom.github.io/androidsvg/)
 - iOS: [SVGKit](https://github.com/SVGKit/SVGKit)

+Limitations:
-N.B. currently it accepts as source only a string with a valid namespace
+ - The library accepts as source only an SVG string (PR are welcome)
+ - The SVG need to have a valid namespace

 ## Getting started